DamirFM/Thoughts/README.md

 ## API Endpoints

-- Thoughts:
+### Thoughts:
-    GET /api/thoughts: Get all thoughts.
+- GET /api/thoughts: Get all thoughts;
-    GET /api/thoughts/:thoughtId: Get a single thought.
+- GET /api/thoughts/:thoughtId: Get a single thought;
-    POST /api/thoughts: Create a new thought.
+- POST /api/thoughts: Create a new thought;
-    PUT /api/thoughts/:thoughtId: Update a thought.
+- PUT /api/thoughts/:thoughtId: Update a thought;
-    DELETE /api/thoughts/:thoughtId: Delete a thought and remove it from the user.
+- DELETE /api/thoughts/:thoughtId: Delete a thought and remove it from the user;
-    POST /api/thoughts/:thoughtId/reactions: Add a reaction to a thought.
+- POST /api/thoughts/:thoughtId/reactions: Add a reaction to a thought;
-    DELETE /api/thoughts/:thoughtId/reactions/:reactionId: Remove a reaction from a thought.
+- DELETE /api/thoughts/:thoughtId/reactions/:reactionId: Remove a reaction from a thought.

-- Users:
+### Users:
-    GET /api/users: Get all users.
+- GET /api/users: Get all users;
-    GET /api/users/:userId: Get a single user.
+- GET /api/users/:userId: Get a single user;
-    POST /api/users: Create a new user.
+- POST /api/users: Create a new user;
-    PUT /api/users/:userId: Update a user.
+- PUT /api/users/:userId: Update a user;
-    DELETE /api/users/:userId: Delete a user and associated thoughts.
+- DELETE /api/users/:userId: Delete a user and associated thoughts;
-    POST /api/users/:userId/friends/:friendId: Add a friend to a user.
+- POST /api/users/:userId/friends/:friendId: Add a friend to a user;
-    DELETE /api/users/:userId/friends/:friendId: Remove a friend from a user.
+- DELETE /api/users/:userId/friends/:friendId: Remove a friend from a user.

 ## Contributing